Smoking (cooking): Upright drum

-This design is similar to smoking with indirect heat due to the distance from the coals and the racks, which is typically 24 in.
-The temperatures used for smoking are controlled by limiting the amount of air intake at the bottom of the drum, and allowing a similar amount of exhaust out of vents in the lid.
-UDSs are very efficient with fuel consumption and flexible in their abilities to produce proper smoking conditions, with or without the use of a water pan or drip pan.
+This design is similar to smoking with indirect heat due to the distance between the coals and the cooking racks, which is typically 24 in.
+The temperature is controlled by limiting the air intake at the bottom of the drum, and allowing a similar amount of exhaust out of vents in the lid.
+UDSs use their fuel very efficiently, and are flexible in their ability to produce proper smoking conditions with or without the use of a water pan or drip pan.

 Vertical water

 A vertical water smoker (also referred to as a bullet smoker because of its shape) is a variation of the upright drum smoker.
 It uses charcoal or wood to generate smoke and heat, and contains a water bowl between the fire and the cooking grates.
 The water bowl serves to maintain optimal smoking temperatures and also adds humidity to the smoke chamber.
 It also creates an effect in which the water vapor and smoke condense together, which adds flavor to smoked foods.
 In addition, the bowl catches any drippings from the meat that may cause a flare-up.
 Vertical water smokers are extremely temperature stable and require very little adjustment once the desired temperature has been reached.
 Because of their relatively low cost and stable temperature, they are sometimes used in barbecue competitions where propane and electric smokers are not allowed.